FieldTracks/website/_posts/2021-03-25-R2R-Hackathon.md

 ## A Hackathon

 Fieldtracks.org ist in silence mode for a year or so.
 Due to the SARS-CoV-2 pandemic, virtually all field execerises and drills are canceled.
-However, thinks coulld go one this year.
+However, thinks could go one this year.

 Let's use this years Easter-DiVOC to progress.
-There's a lot of stuff to due.
+There's a lot of stuff to do.

 * The frontend (fieldmon) needs new features and better UX (https://github.com/FieldTracks/fieldmon/wiki)
 * Different Python-Middleware services can get merged repacked for Docker.